James-Kimanzi/PHASE-3-PROJECT--james-kimanzi----REPMS/README.md

 This application allows users to manage properties, property owners, and tenants using a CLI interface.

 ## Tools
-This file has been built using the following tools:
+This application has been built using the following tools:

 - python 3.8.13